 Video of the Day

 There are four types of fireplaces: Wood-burning, gas-burning, electric and ethanol-burning fireplace.
 Wood-burning fireplaces are the traditional Laura Ingalls/old western style units.
 If you dreamed of having a crackling fire type of fireplace, this is the one for you.
 Wood-burning fireplaces have an open hearth style, and the burning wood is a great heat source.
 If you want a wood-burning fireplace, there are enclosed fireplaces, a fireplace insert or a wood-burning stove.

-If you want a cleaner, more traditional look, you definitely want a gas-burning fireplace.
-Although wood-burning fireplaces look beautiful, there's a bit of clean up, whereas gas burning fireplaces are easier to install.
+If you want a cleaner, more traditional look, you definitely want a gas-burning fireplace, because wood-burning fireplaces may look beautiful, but there's a lot of cleanup involved.
+Moreover, gas burning fireplaces are easier to install.
 If you want a gas-burning fireplace, then you can either have one that is a direct vent built-in or a ventless built-in.
-But this type of fireplace does not require the installation of a vent or chimney.
+The latter fireplace does not require the installation of a vent or chimney.

 These type of fireplaces are also super easy to install.
 They're cost-effective to build and provide the perfect amount of heat to the room.
 An electric fireplace is available in various models, but popular designs include electric mantel fireplaces, electric fireplace TV stands and entertainment centers.

 These type of fireplaces are often not that popular if you're looking to generate a lot of heat.
 If you want a better heat-generating fireplace, you will prefer a gas- or wood- burning fireplace.
 People do like ethanol fireplaces, though, because they are easy to install, they burn ethanol and they're available in many styles.
 You can get a wall-mounted or tabletop unit.
 You can even purchase a fireplace conversion kit that allows you to convert a wood- or gas-burning fireplace to ethanol.